 Installation for the Linux users

-Install Linuxbrew, a package manger originally designed for macOS, which has been ported to Linux.
-You can install Linuxbrew by pasting the following command at a Terminal prompt:
+Install Homebrew, a package manger originally designed for macOS, that works now under Linux as well (and actually supersedes Linuxbrew).
+You can install Homebrew by pasting the following command at a Terminal prompt:

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)"